satoakick/kaigyo/README.md

 ## Usage

 ```
-puts "select a,b from foo inner join bar on foo.id = bar.id where a = 1 group by c order by d".kaigyo
+irb(main):001:0> puts "select a,b from foo inner join bar on foo.id = bar.id where a = 1 group by c order by d".kaigyo
 select a,b
+from foo
-from foo inner join bar on foo.id = bar.id
+  inner join bar on foo.id = bar.id
 where a = 1
 group by c
 order by d
+=> nil
 ```

 ## Development